 I looked toward heaven, grateful my parents joined their ancestors long ago.

 A sedate scarf bound the heaviness of my curls against my neck as law and custom dictated.
 A thin blue veil trailed across my back and arms.
 As I walked away, I lifted my head and thrust my shoulders back.
 I greeted any woman who smiled.
 Many may shun me but no one will pity me.

 Jemima walked past and smiled.
 “Shalom Martha, how beautiful the sky this evening.”

 Bless dear Jemima, my husband’s wife.
 Her full lips always smiled.
 The hips on her wide body moved from side to side with each step.
 She towered over me as she passed.

-I rushed toward home, hips motionless. and back straight.
-Lazarus will want supper soon..
+I walked toward home, hips motionless.
+Lazarus will want supper soon.

 Chapter 1: Mary Left